 Registration is required to attend any of the scheduled programs.
 Registration will cover all programs through the end of the school year.

-Registration for the 2019/2020 Homeschool Field Programs is available below:
+Registration for the 2020/2021 Homeschool Field Programs will be available soon:

 Elementary Field Program (ages 5-11 & a $35 fee)